 Second: your exposure to Dutch speeds up learning

-The second factor that influences language learning speed, is exposure to the new language.
+The second factor that influences language learning speed, is exposure to a new language.

 Whether you do an intensive course, work in Dutch, or independently study Dutch: daily contact with Dutch keeps your brain busy.
 The more you are actively using the language, the sooner the words migrate from your short-term memory to long-term memory.
-Once arrived in long-term memory, they’ll stay there,
+Once they arrive in long-term memory, they’ll stay there,

 For instance, think of sportsmen and musicians – they have to train every day – not only to get better but also to maintain their skills.

 For now, back to language learning.
 What comes in by drops, like small bits of new language once a week, will enter your short memory, but, the learned things disappear before the seven days are over – unless you repeat them during the week.
 Let’s look at a second example.
 Do you remember the weekly classes at school?
-A week later, the teacher had to start class repeating the stuff of the week before.
-That was good for the salary of the teacher, not for you!
+A week later, the teacher had to start class by repeating the stuff of the week before.
+Repeating in class is good for the teacher’s wallet, not yours if you do pay for your lessons yourself!

-Class twice a week is better – and the best is to learn for 45 – 60 minutes per day.
-Be it in class, by watching tv, or studying with e-learning or a textbook – whenever you make your brains work on a new language, new things will transfer from short-term memory to long-term memory.
+Class twice a week is more effective, together with learning for 45 – 60 minutes per day.
+Be it by listening to native speakers, watching TV, or studying with e-learning or a textbook – whenever you make your brain work on a new language, new things will transfer from short-term memory to long-term memory.

 For how long?
 That depends on how much you use the new language.